btigi/iiHarmonyWhisper/readme.md

 ## Licencing

-iiCommandersWarShout is licensed under the MIT license.
+iiHarmonyWhisper is licensed under the MIT license.
 Full licence details are available in license.md